Not sure what to wear for your newborn session? I'm here to help!

 There isn't a "one size fits all" answer to "what to wear for a newborn session".
 It depends on the colors in your home, your family's style, as well as how much you want to coordinate - both with each other as well as the colors in your home and/or nursery.
 I don't have strong feelings in either direction, and it really is up to each family to decide where they want to go with their clothing choices.

-That said, after being a newborn photographer for eight years now, there are some suggestions I'd like to pass along!
+That said, after being a newborn photographer for several years now, there are some suggestions I’d like to pass along!

 Neutral (think beige, cream, white, gray, brown) or muted/pastels tend to photograph best during newborn sessions.
 They're also relatively easy to incorporate into multiple rooms during your session, if you choose to do so.
 They tend to be timeless colors, and are usually the most flattering option for skin (both yours and your baby's!).